What Is A Female Pirate Called

 Shifting Perspectives

 As our understanding of history evolves, so too does our perception of female pirates.
+Instead, they are recognized as active agents in their own lives, making choices and taking risks in a world that often sought to limit their opportunities.
 No longer are they simply seen as anomalies or exceptions to the rule.
-Instead, they are recognized as active agents in their own lives, making choices and taking risks in a world that often sought to limit their opportunities.
 This shift in perspective reflects a broader trend towards recognizing the contributions of women throughout history and challenging traditional narratives that have often marginalized their experiences.

 Modern Interpretations